syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * value

-Binds the value field name in the dataSource to the prioritySettings value.
-These field names can usually accept four priority values by default – high, low, medium & none.
+Binds value field name in the dataSource to prioritySettings value.
+These field names usually accepts four priority values by default, high, low, medium and none.

 #### Example